nixcloud/nixcloud-webservices/documentation/nixcloud.email.md

 If you already have your own certificates and you want to use them instead of ACME or selfsigned ones, then read the documentation [nixcloud.TLS.md](nixcloud.TLS.md) for more information.

+### SNI, nixlcoud.TLS internals on nixcloud.email

-Since we do SNI, your DNS setup has to be correct to make this work.
+Since nixcloud.TLS does SNI, your DNS setup has to be correct to make this work.
 We use the Subject Alternative Name:

             X509v3 Subject Alternative Name:
                 DNS:mail.dune2.de, DNS:mail.lastlog.de, DNS:mail.nixcloud.io

 Therefore each of the 3 domains must point to the same IPv4/IPv6 address for which the `nixcloud.reverse-proxy` together with LEGO (ACME client) generates a valid ACME certificate or if that fails a selfSigned certificate.

+In general you don't have to write any nixcloud.TLS configuration as nixcloud.email takes care of that for you.
+Just make sure that the DNS records are all correct and see the logs of the lego process which fetches the certificates using ACME.

 ## IMAP setup (thunderbird)